 If you are South African, it is important for you to prepare for the inevitable.
 I don’t mean that you should panic, but that you should be prepared in order not to panic when things do go downhill.
 Typically, things go downhill slowly, and then very fast.
 You want to act before.

 I have an increasing number of South African clients doing just this.
-Feel free to get in touch with me if you have questions or want a consulting session.

 *a consulting session is a discussion about your portfolio and objectives.
 It does not constitute legal, financial, tax or investment advice.